ansble/monument/readme.md

 	"/member/:username": ["get"]
 }
 ```

 So you have a key (the route) and then an array of allowed verbs for that route.
+This means that a request to a disallowed verb will not be handled.
+It returns a 404 just like a request to a route path does.

+You are allowed to specify routes with params in them as demonstrated by the `/member/:username` route above.
+This means that when someone requests that route with something like `/member/designfrontier` there will be a variable named `username` included in the variable req.params (req.params.username will equal 'designfrontier' in this example).
+You can use that variable in the event handler for the route.
+Oh yeah, that will be handled by the 'route:/member/:username:get' event.
+Hopefully that makes sense.

 ### Static Assetts